veteranbv/Uptime-Kuma-RetroLegends-Theme/README.md

-# Uptime Kuma RetroLends Theme
+# Uptime Kuma RetroLegends Theme

 A nostalgic terminal-style theme for Uptime Kuma status pages that brings back the classic look of old computer terminals with a modern twist.